PythonHacker24/fault-injector/README.md

 - Pull Down Registors (10K Ohms)
 - Workbench Components like Breadboard, Jumper Cables, Switching Mosfets are per requirements, Logic Analysers (for visualising digital fault injections), Oscilloscope (for digital and analog fault injections), etc.
 - Required Interfaces (for example, EMF induction circuit if EMF is to be used for fault injection)

+#### Flash the Code:
+Flash the code into the ESP8266 NodeMCU (For example, with Arduino IDE).
+It is recommended to flash the NodeMCU before connecting it to other components in the circuit as it might interfer with programming it.

+#### Connect the Circuit
+Connect the components as per configured in the code.
+In case default configurations are made, connect them as per the comments mentioned in the code.

+The circuit architecture is very simple.
+All the pins marked with input just needs a 3.3V input signal to get triggered.
+For output pins, it would throw 3.3V.
+These signals can be interfaced with various other modules for controlling the fault injection.

 ## Warning!